OpenINF/openinf.github.io/SUPPORT.md

 tutorial resources.

 **[`#openinf`][irc-channel] on freenode:** The OpenINF support channel on the _freenode_ IRC network.
-It's a synchronous chat channel for lightweight communication.
+It’s a synchronous chat channel for lightweight communication.
 Good uses of it are for asking questions, casual conversation, collaboration, and quick exchanges.